- Paul J. Ondrasik Jr.

-Steptoe & Johnson LLP's Employee Benefits practice has been providing plan sponsors, fiduciaries, and service providers with effective representation related to ERISA matters for nearly four decades.
-Long recognized as a leader in the field, it recently received No. 1 rankings in the area of National ERISA Litigation in both Chambers 2012 USA, America’s Leading Business Lawyers and The Legal 500 2012, a position which it has enjoyed since these publications began ranking firms in this category.
+Steptoe's Employee Benefits practice has been providing plan sponsors, fiduciaries, and service providers with effective representation related to ERISA matters for nearly four decades.
+Long recognized as a leader in the field, it recently received No. 1 rankings in the area of National ERISA Litigation in both Chambers USA 2016 and The Legal 500 2016, a position which it has enjoyed since these publications began ranking firms in this category.
 In addition, the firm has enjoyed high rankings from both Chambers and The Legal 500 in DC Employee Benefits and Executive Compensation.

 Steptoe has a very broad range of experience in issues that relate to employee benefit plans.
 We represent plans, plan sponsors, plan fiduciaries, actuaries, and other plan consultants, banks, insurers, investment entities, and trade associations that focus on ERISA issues.
 Our clients include the largest public pension plan in the nation, as well as the public employee pension plans of several states and a range of smaller counties and municipalities across the country.
 Our counsel also extends to corporations updating their plans or filing with the IRS.

-One of only four firms to receive a No. 1 ranking in National ERISA Litigation in Chambers 2012 USA, America’s Leading Business Lawyers and The Legal 500 2012 (a position which it has enjoyed in every year that those publications have ranked law firms in this category), Steptoe has long had one of the nation’s premier ERISA litigation practices, led by Paul Ondrasik, a nationally recognized ERISA litigator.
+Among the few firms ranked Band 1 in Chambers USA for ERISA Litigation and Top Tier in Legal 500 US for Labor and Employment - ERISA Litigation in 2016, Steptoe has long had one of the nation’s premier ERISA litigation practices, led by Paul Ondrasik, a nationally recognized ERISA litigator.
 The firm has litigated cases involving issues from the simple benefit claim dispute to the most significant and complex matters under ERISA and related statutes.
 Significant cases involve such matters as fiduciary responsibility, prohibited transactions, retiree medical obligations, and ERISA’s preemption of state law.
 We regularly submit amicus briefs to the Supreme Court on behalf of our clients in connection with employee benefit issues being submitted for the Court's review.

 Our substantial litigation experience not only assures our clients effective representation in the event of court action, but also enables us to bring practical considerations to bear, particularly with respect to the avoidance of potential liability and exposure, in providing advice and counsel on planning matters.